Prison School: Other characters

 He is the chairman at Hachimitsu Academy and father of Mari and Chiyo.
 He is wealthy but perverted.
 He often sympathizes with the boys.
-He is a self-proclaimed "ass-man", keeping various photos of female posteriors in his office, even looking at them while scheduling appointments with other characters.
+He is a self-proclaimed "ass-man", keeping various photos of female posteriors in his office, even looking at them while scheduling appointments with other characters, much to his daughter Mari's disappointment.
 He, like the rest of the Kurihara family employs a strange philosophy to judge one's character.
 His philosophy is, "Anyone who likes butts isn't all bad".